Automotive Mechanic Occupation, Job and Career

-Automotive mechanics install replacement automotive mechanical parts such as mufflers, exhaust pipes, shock absorbers, springs and radiators and perform routine maintenance service such as oil changes, lubrication and tire repairs on automobiles, trucks and heavy equipment.
+Automotive mechanics install replacement automotive mechanical parts such as mufflers, exhaust pipes, shock absorbers, springs and radiators and perform routine maintenance services such as oil changes, lubrication and tire repairs on automobiles, trucks and heavy equipment.
 Automobile and truck service and repair shops, service departments of industrial establishments and construction, mining and logging companies employ them.

 Automotive Mechanic Work Conditions